How to Be a Great Teacher

 “There was a need for additional consultants for a project in Uganda and I was very interested in going,” she says.
 “I never planned to work in Africa, but I saw it as a marvelous opportunity.
 And I really enjoyed working with SIL LEAD.
 They did such a great job of preparing the way and getting together the team that was needed.
 The infrastructure was a real boon… I was able to use the skills I had developed over the years and focus on facilitating the teams of writers.
 That was true when I worked with SIL LEAD again in 2015 and 2017.
 And I’m excited about the daunting task I have ahead of me this time.”

 Diana laughs as she details the challenges of her upcoming trip to Ghana.
-She is clearly a woman who loves her work, and the writers with whom she works.
+She is clearly a woman who loves her work.

 Diana Weber in Ghana 2017 small.jpg